KhronosGroup/SYCL_Reference/source/iface/param_traits.rst

 SYCL backend enumerated in the enum class ``backend`` that is available at compile time.

-For each SYCL runtime class ``T`` which supports SYCL application interoperability, a specialization of ``get_native`` must be defined, which takes an instance of ``T`` and returns a SYCL application interoperability native backend object associated with ``syclObject`` which can be used for SYCL application interoperability.
-The lifetime of the object returned are backend-defined and specified in the backend specification.

-For each SYCL runtime class ``T`` which supports kernel function interoperability, a specialization of ``get_native`` must be defined, which takes an instance of ``T`` and returns the kernel function interoperability native backend object associated with ``syclObject`` which can be used for kernel function interoperability.
-The availability and behavior of these template functions is defined by the SYCL backend specification document.

 The type alias ``backend_input_t`` is provided to enable less verbose access to the ``input_type`` type within ``backend_traits`` for a specific SYCL object of type ``T``.
 The type alias ``backend_return_t`` is provided to